dzsquared/query-editor-boost/README.md

 ## Installation
-The current release is available to [download as a .vsix file](https://github.com/dzsquared/query-editor-boost/releases/download/0.2.0/query-editor-boost-0.2.0.vsix) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`
+The current release is available to [download as a .vsix file](https://github.com/dzsquared/query-editor-boost/releases/download/0.3.0/query-editor-boost-0.3.0.vsix) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`

 ### Setup: New Query Template
 Edit the setting for "New Query Template" by creating a new query template in the editor and running the command "QE Boost: Set New Query Template".
-This setting can also be updated directly in the Azure Data Studio settings.
+This setting includes the line and character of the cursor position such that the new query window can place the cursor at the beginning, middle, or end of the template.
+The new query template settings can also be updated directly in the Azure Data Studio settings.

 ### Uninstalling?